Giuliani struggling under massive legal bills after defending Trump - KESQ

 Moss and Freeman are still trying to win the lawsuit, and a judge is considering ruling ultimately in their favor.
 But in the meantime, they have asked the judge to order Giuliani to pay another $44,000 of their legal fees stemming from their efforts to force him to hand over certain evidence in the case.

 That’s only one lawsuit.
-Smartmatic, in its defamation case against Giuliani that prompted his growing data-hosting bill, asked a judge to sanction Giuliani – including by ordering him to reimburse the company’s legal fees – for failing to provide the company his records.
+Smartmatic, in its defamation case against Fox News and others, including Giuliani, which prompted his growing data-hosting bill, asked a judge to sanction Giuliani – including by ordering him to reimburse the company’s legal fees – for failing to provide the company his records.

+On Wednesday, the New York state judge in that case gave Giuliani two weeks to find the money needed to produce the records to Smartmatic.
+If he fails to do so, the judge said Giuliani would be forced to pay some of Smartmatic’s legal costs.

 Dominion Voting Systems, which is also suing Giuliani for defamation, is seeking documents for their case but has not pressed the issue of sanctions before a judge at this time.
 Giuliani also faces a fourth defamation lawsuit related to the election from an executive at Dominion.